-- A number of tourists, including Australians, have died or been injured in accidents along the river at Vang Vieng.
-If you're planning on taking part in water activities, exercise extreme caution and ensure your travel insurance covers the activity.
+- Australians have died or been injured in accidents along the river at Vang Vieng.
+If you're planning on taking part in water activities, be careful and check whether travel insurance covers the activity.

 - The wet season normally occurs from May to November and tropical storms, typhoons, flooding and landslides are likely to occur during this time.

-- Penalties for drug offences are severe in Laos, and include the death penalty.
-See our
+- Penalties for drug offences are severe, and include the death penalty.
+More information:

 Travel Smart for general advice for all travellers.